 Our discussion of commands, options, and statistical techniques is in no way exhaustive but is intended to provide a fundamental understanding of Stata.
-Having read this book and solved the problems in it, the student should be able to solve all further problems to which Stata is applicable.
+Having read this book and solved the problems in it, the reader should be able to solve all further problems to which Stata is applicable.

-We strongly recommend to both beginners and advanced readers that they read the preface and the first chapter ("The first time") attentively.
+We strongly recommend to both beginners and advanced readers that they read the preface and the first chapter (entitled The first time) attentively.
 Both serve as a guide throughout the book.
 Beginners should read the chapters in order while sitting in front of their computers and trying to reproduce our examples.
-More advanced users of Stata may benefit from the extensive index and may discover one or another useful trick when they look up a certain command.
+More-advanced users of Stata may benefit from the extensive index and may discover a useful trick or two when they look up a certain command.
 They may even throw themselves into programming their own commands.
-Those who do not (yet) have access to Stata are invited to read the chapters that focus on data analysis, to enjoy them, and maybe to translate one or another hint (e.g., about diagnostics) into the language of the statistical package they do have access to.
+Those who do not (yet) have access to Stata are invited to read the chapters that focus on data analysis, to enjoy them, and maybe to translate one or another hint (for example, about diagnostics) into the language of the statistical package to which they do have access.